-Prescribing FLAGYL 375 in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing FLAGYL 375 capsules in the absence of a proven or strongly suspected bacterial or parasitic infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria and parasites.

 Information for patients

-Patients should be counseled that antibacterial drugs including FLAGYL 375 should only be used to treat bacterial infections.
+Patients should be counseled that FLAGYL 375 should only be used to treat bacterial and parasitic infections.
 They do not treat viral infections (e.g., the common cold).
 When FLAGYL 375 is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by FLAGYL 375 or other antibacterial drugs in the future.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by FLAGYL 375 in the future.

 Metronidazole has been reported to potentiate the anticoagulant effect of warfarin and other oral coumarin anticoagulants, resulting in a prolongation of prothrombin time.
-This possible drug interaction should be considered when metronidazole is prescribed for patients on this type of anticoagulant therapy prothrombin time and INR should be carefully monitored.
+When FLAGYL 375 capsules is prescribed for patients on this type of anticoagulant therapy prothrombin time and INR should be carefully monitored.